ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 Zebra's CI checks for duplicate crate dependencies: multiple dependencies on different versions of the same crate.
 If a developer or dependabot adds a duplicate dependency, the `Check deny.toml bans` CI job will fail.

-Here is how you can fix those failures:
+To fix duplicate dependencies, follow these steps until the duplicate dependencies are fixed:
-1. Check for other dependency updates that are mentioned in the `Check deny.toml bans` logs, and try doing them in the same PR
+1. Check for updates to the crates mentioned in the `Check deny.toml bans` logs, and try doing them in the same PR:
-2. Add an exception to [`deny.toml`](https://github.com/ZcashFoundation/zebra/blob/main/deny.toml).
-If possible:
   a.
-Choose immediate dependencies of the Zebra crates, sometimes this resolves other duplicates as well
+Check for open dependabot PRs
   b.
+Manually check for updates to those crates on https://crates.io
+2. If there are still duplicate dependencies, try removing those dependencies by disabling crate features:
+  a.
+Check for features that Zebra activates, and try turning them off
+  b.
+Try `default-features = false`
+3. If there are still duplicate dependencies, add an exception to [`deny.toml`](https://github.com/ZcashFoundation/zebra/blob/main/deny.toml):
+  a.
+Add exceptions for direct dependencies of the Zebra crates (sometimes this resolves other duplicates as well)
-Choose the earlier version of duplicate dependencies
+  b.
+Add exceptions for the earlier version of duplicate dependencies, not the later version
   c.
-Add a comment about why the dependency exception is needed - what was the dependency update that caused it?
+Add a comment about why the dependency exception is needed: what was the dependency update that caused it?